J

 If you’re interested in a Jackabee, Beagle, or Russell Terrier, then you might consider these closely related hounds or terriers.
 Here’s some information about them:

-• American Foxhound – Intelligent, independent-minded, easy-going, and very affectionate, the American Foxhound is an expert at that distinctly British pastime, fox hunting.
+• American Foxhound: Intelligent, independent-minded, easy-going, and very affectionate, the American Foxhound excels at that distinctly British pastime, fox hunting.
 They are very well-known for their speed, agility, endurance, and hard-working personality.

-• Smooth Fox Terrier – The Smooth Fox Terrier (along with its more wiry-haired cousin, the Wire Fox Terrier) is a lively and affectionate fox hunter that originated from England.
-It is characterized by a somewhat small body, a V-shaped head, and a flat, dense white coat with black or tan markings.
+• Smooth Fox Terrier: The Smooth Fox Terrier (along with its more wiry-haired cousin, the Wire Fox Terrier) is a lively and affectionate fox hunter that originated in England in the 18th century.
+It is characterized by a somewhat small body, a flat and narrow head, and a flat, dense white coat with black or tan markings.

 American foxhound sitting in park